aospapp/aosp/external/crosvm/README.md

 dependencies also must be reviewed to ensure their suitability to the crosvm project.
 Currently allowed crates are:

-* `byteorder` - A very small library used for endian swaps.
 * `cc` - Build time dependency needed to build C source code used in crosvm.
 * `libc` - Required to use the standard library, this crate is a simple wrapper around `libc`'s symbols.